Completing Your Degree

 To avoid jeopardizing your graduation, be sure to submit your final revisions by the posted semester deadline (graduation deadlines).
 If the deadline is not met, you will be required to register (and pay) for one (1) graduate-level credit hour the following semester to be able to graduate.

-You will receive an email from the Graduate College format advisor notifying you that your document is ready for electronic submission through UMI/ProQuest.
-Read the email carefully as you may receive instructions before final submission to UMI/ProQuest.
-You must have received format approval from the Graduate College and submitted your Pass/Fail form to the Graduate College.
+You will receive an email from the Graduate College format advisor notifying you that your document is ready for electronic submission through ETD/ProQuest.
+Read the email carefully as you may receive instructions before final submission to ETD/ProQuest.
+You must have received format approval from the Graduate College and your final defense result from your committee.

 When can I expect to get my format review revisions?